-For calculations, see Table 33.
+For calculations, see Table 30.

-13 Generic considerations described under Section 5.6.2.2 apply.
+Generic considerations described under Section 5.6.2.2 apply.

-Contact exposure is relevant for exposure scenarios Treated area, Weeds in the treated area and Vegetation margin, and Tier 1 is based on the respective defaults from the EFSA Bee guidance and TAB ENV 248 (2022).
-Contact exposure is not relevant for the Plants in treated area during the next growing season exposure scenario and therefore PEQ{co} value for this scenario is equal to 0 in the combined risk assessment.
+Contact exposure is relevant for exposure scenarios 'Treated area', 'Weeds in the treated area' and 'Vegetation margin', and Tier 1 is based on the respective defaults from the EFSA Bee guidance and TAB ENV 248 (ECHA 2022b).
+Contact exposure is not relevant for the 'Plants in treated area during the next growing season' exposure scenario and therefore $PEQ{co}$ value for this scenario is equal to 0 in the combined risk assessment.

-AR See Section 5.6.2.2 Tier 1 EF{co} For Treated area scenario
+AR See Section 5.6.2.2 Tier 1

-For Treated area scenario - value of 1 relevant for the flowering stage of the treated plants in case of spray application from the EFSA Bee guidance, Appendix B is applied.
+EFco For 'Treated area' scenario - value of 1 relevant for the flowering stage of the treated plants in case of spray application from the EFSA Bee guidance, Appendix B is applied.

-For Weeds in the treated area scenario - the most relevant value is 1 as also suggested for the surrogate crop "Ornamentals" from the EFSA Bee guidance, Appendix B which does not have its own deposition categories (i.e., the value for the EF{co} equals always 1).
-It is a worst-case surrogate crop applicable in cases when a diverse group of plants is treated.
+For 'Weeds in the treated area' scenario - the most relevant value is 1 as also suggested for the surrogate crop "Ornamentals" from the EFSA Bee guidance, Appendix B which does not have its own deposition categories (i.e., the value for the $EF{co}$ equals always 1).
+It is a worstcase surrogate crop applicable in cases when a diverse group of plants is treated.

-For Vegetation margin scenario - assuming that the height of treated plants may vary up to the height of forest trees, in accordance with TAB ENV 248 (2022) the highest drift value derived for "trees (early stage, > 2m)" of 38.09 % agreed as a general default in case of assessment of biocides, is considered relevant also as a basis for EF{di} for this exposure scenario.
+For 'Vegetation margin' scenario - assuming that the height of treated plants may vary up to the height of forest trees, in accordance with TAB ENV 248 (2022) the highest drift value derived for "trees (early stage, > 2m)" of 38.09 % agreed as a general default in case of assessment of biocides, is considered relevant also as a basis for EFdi for this exposure scenario.
 TAB ENV 248 (2022) provides also drift values for different application techniques and field of uses in treatment against the oak processionary moth, which may be used when relevant.

-Table 37: Tier 1 calculations for contact exposure (Treated area, Weeds in the treated area, Vegetation margin)
+Table 34: Large scale spraying of mixed species of trees and bushes (case B) - Tier 1 calculations for contact exposure ('Treated area', 'Weeds in the treated area', 'Vegetation margin')

-Parameters Nomenclature Value Unit Origin Source Input Application rate AR g/ha S same as Q {a.i.} in TAB ENV 248 (2022) Exposure factor for dietary exposure EF {co} [-] Treated area 1 D EFSA Bee guidance, Appendix B Weeds in the treated area 1 D EFSA Bee guidance, Appendix B Vegetation margin 0.381 D/S TAB ENV 248 (2022)

-Body surface factor BSF 0.0114 (HB) 0.0146 (BB) 0.00184 (SB) dm2/bee Р Table 9 Output Predicted Exposure Quantity for contact exposure PEQco μg/bee 0 Calculation $PEQ{co} = AR \times EF{co} \times BSF$ Equation 7
+Parameters Nomenclature Value Unit Origin Source Input Application rate AR g/ha S same as Q a.i. in TAB ENV 248 (2022) Exposure factor for dietary exposure EF co [-] 'Treated area' 1 D EFSA Bee guidance, Appendix B 'Weeds in the treated area' 1 D EFSA Bee guidance, Appendix B 'Vegetation margin' 0.381 D/S TAB ENV 248 (2022) Body surface factor BSF 0.0114 (HB) 0.0146 (BB) 0.00184 (SB) dm2/bee Ρ Table 9 Output • • Predicted Exposure Quantity for contact exposure PEQ co μg/bee 0 Calculation 1 1 1 $PEQ{co} = AR \times EF{co} \times BSF$ Equation 7